padok-team/dojo-guestbook/README.md

 <details>
 <summary>🔍 Hint N˚2</summary>

-You can see it on https://\<handleGithub\>.training.dojo.padok.school/proxy/3000/
+You can see it on https://\<handleGithub\>.training.dojo.padok.school/proxy/3000/ (or http://localhost:3000 if developing locally)

 </details>